Travel Nurse News - AHA Certification

 No matter what your preference, American Traveler can make your nurse life better!

 Ring in the New Year with a lifestyle makeover from American Traveler

 Let American Traveler help you accomplish all your New Year's goals.

 Some call it a resolution.
 We call it the benefits of travel nursing.
 American Traveler has everything you need to live free and flexible in 2008.
 We'll find you a better job, boost your earnings, reduce your stress, help you spend more time with family and friends, help you get out of debt, lose weight and get fit.
 You just need to make one life-altering commitment: Start travel nursing with American Traveler and keep on travel nursing

-Travel nursing is a better job- American Traveler staffs 80 percent of top hospitals, outpatient centers and Magnet facilities in the U.S. The pay is substantially better than most permanent positions, housing and health insurance is free, you're reimbursed for licensure and travel, you immediately qualify for bonuses and you get to choose from thousands of destinations nationwide.
+Travel nursing is a better job- American Traveler staffs 80 percent of top hospitals, outpatient centers and Magnet facilities in the U.S. The pay is substantially better than most permanent positions, housing is free, you're reimbursed for licensure and travel, you qualify for bonuses and you get to choose from thousands of destinations nationwide.
 Compare that to the job you have now.

 American Traveler Hospitals Require American Heart Association Certification

 In keeping with The Joint Commission Gold Seal Standards, nurses and allied health professionals working for American Traveler are required to have ACLS* and BCLS* certifications from the American Heart Association only.
 Although some companies offer courses which follow AHA guidelines, many ACLS and BCLS courses are not AHA certified and may prevent you from getting the travel nurse job you want.